rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

-This folder will contains the schematics and hardware description of my Drok-Juntek-on-steroids solution.
+This folder contains the schematics and hardware description of my Drok-Juntek-on-steroids solution.

 On a first approach V1.0, I have used a passive circuitry with resistors and capacitors to adapt the signal levels to the ADCs of the ESP32 and -to a certain extent- compensate the intrinsic deficits of the ESP32 ADCs.
 (You can take a look at the remaining V1.0 description at the bottom of This file.)